Polymer/polymer/PRIMER.md

 ## Compound observation

 Polymer 0.8 does not currently support observer functions called once for changes to a set of dependent properties, outside of computed properties.
-If the work of computing the property is expensive, or if the side-effects of the binding are expensive, then you may want to ensure side-effects only occur once for any number of changes to them during a turn by manually introducing asynchronicity.
-The `computed` property feature uses `debounce` under the hood to achieve the same effect.
+If the side-effects of the binding are expensive, then you may want to ensure side-effects only occur once for any number of changes to them during a turn by manually introducing asynchronicity.

 The `debounce` API on the Polymer Base prototype can be used to achieve this.
 The `debounce` API takes a signal name (String), callback, and optional wait time, and only calls the callback once for any number `debounce` calls with the same `signalName` started within the wait period.